curl/curl/tests/FILEFORMAT.md

 `nonewline=yes` means that the last byte (the trailing newline character) should be cut off from the data before sending or comparing it.

-`crlf=yes` forces the newlines to become CRLF even if not written so in the test.
+`crlf=yes` forces *header* newlines to become CRLF even if not written so in the source file.
+Note that this makes runtests.pl parse and "guess" what is a header and what is not in order to apply the CRLF line endings appropriately.

 For FTP file listings, the `<data>` section will be used *only* if you make sure that there has been a CWD done first to a directory named `test-[NUM]`